andyhlam619/portfolio-andy-lam619/README.md

 * The database: PostgreSQL

 #### How to run
+* Open your terminal
+* Go to the directory you want to clone the project into
 * Clone the repo: `git clone https://gitlab.com/andyhlam619/car-car.git`
+* Make sure to change directory
 * Open Docker Desktop
 * Run the following commands:
 ```